 Traveler's diarrhea usually isn't serious in most people and can self-resolve.
 Exercising caution when it comes to selecting food and drink while traveling can help to reduce the risk of developing traveler’s diarrhea.
 However, it is recommended to take physician-approved medications when traveling to high-risk areas, to use in case diarrhea persists or gets severe.

-Antimotility drugs such as loperamide and diphenoxylate with atropine (Lomotil) can be used in patients with mild or moderate traveler's diarrhea and as adjuvant therapy in patients treated with antibiotics.
+Antimotility drugs such as loperamide and diphenoxylate with atropine can be used in patients with mild or moderate traveler's diarrhea and as adjuvant therapy in patients treated with antibiotics.
 Antimotility drugs should be avoided in patients with dysentery (bloody stools).
-Bismuth subsalicylate (Pepto-Bismol) is another appropriate treatment for traveler's diarrhea because of its antimotility and antimicrobial effects.
+Bismuth subsalicylate is another appropriate treatment for traveler's diarrhea because of its antimotility and antimicrobial effects.

 Widespread use of antibiotics for traveler's diarrhea has been associated with the acquisition of multidrug-resistant bacteria.
 Therefore, antimicrobials are recommended only for moderate or severe disease.

-Stool culture and abdominal imaging is not indicated in patients with mild traveler's diarrhea because it is typically a self-limited illness.
-This patient does not have a history or risk factors for Clostridioides difficile infection, therefore treatment is not indicated.
+Answer choice B: Fidaxomicin, is incorrect.
+This patient does have a history or risk factors for Clostridioides difficile infection, therefore treatment is not indicated.